tommybobbins/AWS_Certified_SA_Associate/README.md

 - Bid on EC2 instance time based on market rates
 - Spot block - prevent spot instances from being switched off for 1-6 hours
 - Spot Fleet.
 A collection, or fleet, of Spot Instances, and optionally On-Demand Instances.
 Launch the number of spot instances and optionally on-demand instances to meet the target capacity.
+The request is fulfilled if there is capacity and cost matched.
+- Spot instance pools.
+Using multiple pools, can choose the size, the instance type and price.

+## EC2 Hibernate.

+- Similar to suspend for laptops.
+Memory is written to EBS and then suspended.
+When it is unsuspended, the memory is re-populated.
+Only works for <150GB RAM instances.
+Useful for pre-warming autoscaling groups.

+## EC Placement Groups

+- Cluster.
+Kept together for high IOPs  [ x x x x ]
+- Distributed/Spread.
+Separate racks/ AZ for HA. [ x ] [ x ] [ x ]
+- Partitioned (Spread Cluster).
+Clustered together, but clusters of servers spread over AZs/Racks [ x x x x ] [ x x x x ]

+## Amazon FSx for Windows Fileservers

+Amazon FSx for Windows File Server provides fully managed Microsoft Windows file servers, backed by a fully native Windows file system.
+Amazon FSx for Windows File Server has the features, performance, and compatibility to easily lift and shift enterprise applications to the AWS Cloud.

+- SMB (Not SAMBA)
+- AD users
+- ACLs
+- DFS

+## Amazon FSx For Lustre.

+Used for Massive datasets and huge IOPS compared to EFS.
+Not Windows.
+You use Lustre for workloads where speed matters, such as machine learning, high performance computing (HPC), video processing, and financial modeling.